 Preliminary results can be viewed here.
 For a quick presentation of the main findings, click here.
 For the repo, click here.

-Abstract: This study investigates the combined impact of cognitive and noncognitive abilities on academic performance in Maths and English among Irish secondary school students, focusing on gender differences.
-Using data from the Growing Up in Ireland longitudinal study, linear and translog production functions are applied.
-Findings show cognitive abilities are the strongest predictors of academic performance, with slightly stronger effects for boys.
-Noncognitive factors, particularly Focused Behavior and Conscientiousness, also play a significant role, especially for girls in Maths.
-Results suggest addressing both cognitive and noncognitive development tailored to gender and subject-specific needs could narrow academic achievement gaps.
+Abstract: This study investigates how cognitive and noncognitive skills jointly influence academic performance in Maths and English among Irish secondary school students, with a focus on gender differences.
+Using data from the Growing Up in Ireland longitudinal study, I apply linear and translog production functions to model these relationships.
+Findings show that cognitive skills remain the strongest predictors of academic performance, with slightly stronger effects for boys.
+However, noncognitive skills, particularly Focused Behavior (SDQ) and Conscientiousness (TIPI), significantly impact performance—especially for girls in Maths, where skill substitutability is observed (ES > 1).
+In contrast, English performance exhibits stronger cognitive dominance and less substitutability between skill types.
+These results challenge the assumption of a uniform educational production process and highlight the need for gender- and subject-specific educational strategies that develop both cognitive and noncognitive skills effectively.

 Preliminary results can be viewed here.